realJustinLee/markdown_resume/README.md

 **Dell Technologies - Dell EMC** | **2023 Hackathon Project**

 - Role: project lead, solution architect, and primary developer.
-- Designed a recursive, cost-efficient object-storage architecture with a unified interface across multiple backends.
+- Designed a self-recursive, cost-controlled object-storage architecture with a unified interface across multiple storage backends.
-- Supported both singleton cloud-drive fusion deployments and self-recursive storage clusters that could hold local data and delegate to other clouds.
+- Supported both single-instance deployments such as cloud-drive fusion and self-recursive clusters that could store local data while delegating to other clouds.
 - Recognition
     1. _Innovation: Nice work on the 2023 Hackathon Project_